nerdschoolbergen/react/exercise-2/README.md

 (No need to create all components right now, we'll get to that).

 1. `App`.
 Will contain the header text and the sub-components.
+Represents the _root component_ of our app.
 1. `Summary`.
 Will contain the total number of tasks and show how many of those are completed.
 1. `AddTodo`.
 Will contain the textbox and Add-button.
 1. `TodoList`.
 Will contain the list for all todo items.